DebjaniSihiLab/starter-hugo-research-group/content/post/Dana/index.md

 ---
-title: 'Dana is awarded research-support'
+title: 'Dana is awarded with research-support from Department of Environmental Scienes, Emory'
 date: 2024-04-15
 profile: false  # Show author profile
 image: